-Beginning in 2013, the In-Service Examination (ISE) will be a 172-item, computerized multiple-choice examination.
-The American Urological Association Education and Research, Inc. sponsors the In-Service Examination to assist residency program directors, faculty, and residents in evaluating the strengths and weaknesses of the education of their training program, as well as the performance and progress of individual residents.
+Again this year, the In-Service Examination (ISE) will be a 172-item, computerized multiple-choice examination.
+The American Urological Association Education and Research, Inc., sponsors the In-Service Examination to assist residency program directors, faculty, and residents in evaluating the strengths and weaknesses of the education of their training program, as well as the performance and progress of individual residents.
 There is no pass or fail level for this examination in contradistinction to the Qualifying Examination (Part I) of the American Board of Urology.

 The purpose of the In-Service Examination is to improve the quality of resident education by providing objective data to faculty and residents.
 It is not designed to judge the competence of residents.
 It is the responsibility of the Program Director that it be treated as such, and administered under "secure, monitored conditions."
 This includes preventing the duplication of the exam by proctors and residents.
 If the AUA becomes aware that any program is disclosing, reproducing or discussing the content of any part of the examination, the program will be disallowed from future participation in the ISE.

-IMPORTANT: During the week of November 4th, a System Check and Secure Browser Download will need to be performed.
-Please complete the System Check and download the Secure Browser on ALL computers that will be used during the exam.
-Failure to complete these activities may jeopardize the successful administration of the AUA examinations at your program.
-The AUA Site Readiness URL is: auareadinessstaging.starttest.com.
-NOTE: The AUA Readiness link becomes active two weeks before the exam date.
-Please see our Secure Browser Download and Systems Check Screenshots document for additional instruction at the top of this page.
+IMPORTANT: During the week of November 3rd, a System Check and Secure Browser Download will need to be performed.
+Please complete the System Check and download the Secure Browser on ALL computers (for ISE and OKAT participants, when applicable) that will be used during the exam.
+Failure to complete these activities may jeopardize the successful administration of the AUA cISE at you program.
+The AUA Site Readiness URL is: https://auasetup.starttest.com.
+Please see our Secure Browser Download and System Check Screenshots document for additional instruction at the top of this page.

 If you will be using a testing center for your exam, be sure to confirm whether the browser can stay on the computers until exam day.
 Please contact your test center administrator regarding the timing of the download.
 It is also recommended that you check with the administrator regarding availability of back up computers, should they be needed.